 11.5 State machine

-In SpinalHDL you can define your state machine like in VHDL/Verilog, by using enumerations and switch cases statements.
+In SpinalHDL you can define your state machine like in VHDL/Verilog, by using enumerations and switch/case statements.
 But in SpinalHDL you can also use a dedicated syntax.

-The following state machine is implemented in following examples :
+The state machine below is implemented in the following examples: